ROCm/rocprofiler-sdk/source/docs/how-to/using-rocprofv3.rst

     rocprofv3 --kernel-trace -- <application_path>

-The above command generates a ``kernel_trace.csv`` file prefixed with the process ID.
+The preceding command generates a ``kernel_trace.csv`` file prefixed with the process ID.

 .. code-block:: shell